Inge Feltrinelli: Early years and journalism

-After World War II ended, she began her career as photographer in Hamburg.
-In 1952, during a long stay in New York City, she was able to photograph Greta Garbo, Elia Kazan, John Fitzgerald Kennedy and Winston Churchill.
+After World War II, Inge moved to Hamburg where she met Rosmarie Pierer.
+Pieter taught her the basics of photography and inspired her to pursue a career in journalism.
+In Hamburg she met an arms dealer who offered her a free passage to the USA on a cargo ship.
+She agreed immediately.
+Unfortunately, the real father rejected her and the reconciliation never happened.
+In 1952, during a long stay in New York City, Inge Schönthal made a street photo of Greta Garbo and sold it to Life magazine for $50.
+That shot made her famous and led to her to work with Elia Kazan, John Fitzgerald Kennedy, and Winston Churchill.
 She also made friends with Erwin Blumenfeld.
 Among her most celebrated photos are those of writers Ernest Hemingway, Edoardo Sanguineti, Allen Ginsberg, Günter Grass, Nadine Gordimer and artists Pablo Picasso and Marc Chagall.